A. Thomas Schomberg: Background

 A. Thomas Schomberg grew up in Sioux City, Iowa, during the late 1940s and 1950s.
 He graduated from Nebraska's Wayne State College in 1964.
 After completing his formal public education, he taught for a short time in Omaha, Nebraska.
 Upon completing MA and MFA degrees, as well as studying in Europe, Schomberg moved to the east coast and taught for a short time in a progressive community college.
 Although he received tenure, he felt compelled to relocate to Colorado in 1975 and established Schomberg Studios with his wife, Cynthia, who is also his agent.

 Schomberg's sculptures have become world-renowned and are exhibited and collected internationally.
 Numbered among his early collectors was Sylvester Stallone, who later commissioned Schomberg to create what became the iconic Rocky Balboa statue for the movie, Rocky III (1982).
-Three 2-ton, 10-foot statues were cast.
-One has been permanently installed at the base of the steps of the Philadelphia Museum of Art.
+Three 2-ton, 10-foot statues were cast; one has been permanently installed at the steps of the Philadelphia Museum of Art.
 His daughter Robin manages the Rocky Statue reproduction line.
 In 1987, Sports Illustrated described Schomberg as "perhaps the best known sports sculptor working today".